- April 7, 2017 at 6:53 am #169412

 I am still making the mistakes and learning from them with this book.

-Yolanda is a 20 year old recent former student at the Peter Jones Enterprise Academy in Leicester.
-She is a young, aspiring enterpreneur who is looking for opportunities to expand her current knowledge and abilities.April 14, 2017 at 4:18 pm #169617
+Yolanda is 20 year old graduate from the Peter Jones Enterprise Academy.
+She is a young, hungry and aspiring enterpreneur who is looking for opportunities to expand her current knowledge and abilities.April 14, 2017 at 4:18 pm #169617

 I will definitely look into the area of gym products.
 I just imagine it’s going to be such a saturated market and therefore very difficult to break into.
 We’ll see.